Vault Best Practices

 Backup Best Practices

 1. Configure your full backup, which includes all the Objects (standard and custom) in Salesforce org.
-Recommended frequency is weekly, preferably on the weekend.
+The recommended frequency is weekly, preferably on the weekend.

-2. Configure backup for Special objects like history, system, audit logs, and KAV objects on a weekly basis.
-Can be set to daily basis, if needed.
+2. Configure backup for Special objects like history, system, audit logs, and KAV objects every week.
+Can be set to a daily basis, if needed.

 3. Configure incremental backups to include all the objects in Salesforce.
-Recommended frequency for this backup is daily.
+The recommended frequency for this backup is daily.

 5. Create backup schedules that are in sync with your production deployment schedules.
 Backup your entire production instance or relevant instance data before deploying to a production instance.